Liability Exposure in Mexico

 Types of Damage

 In the event of an automobile accident, liability is broken down into two components.
 One is actual damages which are based on the actual value of the other party's automobile, property, medical expenses, and/or loss of wages.
 The second is "moral damages" which are roughly equivalent to the U.S. concept of pain and suffering and which in most Mexican states is limited to a fraction (often a third) of the actual damages.
-Recently, some states (notably the Federal District DF and the state of Chihuahua) have adopted a new precedent which allows a judge to set damages at his/her discretion, based on the surrounding facts of the case, and therefore for all practical purposes removes set limits on moral damages.
+Recently, some states (notably the Federal District DF and the state of Sonora) have adopted a new precedent which allows a judge to set damages at his/her discretion, based on the surrounding facts of the case, and therefore for all practical purposes removes set limits on moral damages.

 Difference Between Civil and Criminal Liability